The F35 fighter jet plane, also known as the Adir, on the Tarmac at Lockheed Martin in Fort Worth, Texas.

 (photo credit: LOCKHEED MARTIN / ALEXANDER H. GROVES)

-Although the F-35 is considered one of the world’s most advanced fighter jets, the stealth aircraft is limited in the weapons they are able to carry, as they have to be stored in internal munition boxes to maintain a low radar signature.
+While it is considered to be one of the world’s most advanced fighter jets, the stealth aircraft is limited in the weapons it is able to carry as they have to be stored in internal munition boxes in order to maintain a low radar signature.

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>